zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 create the binary class for each point.

-Finally, since running the LDA code on 19K points can take a very long time, use the first 5000 points.
-If that is also too much, try at least 1000 points.
+Finally, since running the LDA code on 19K points can take a very long time, use the first 1000 points.
+This will make the search for the spread parameter faster.

 ---